 When most tourists think of visiting Israel, at the forefront of their minds is an iconic view of Jerusalem’s Old City.
 Sorry it took us so long to get you there!
 You’ll want to start your day with a hearty breakfast and wear comfortable shoes like these because you’ll be walking A LOT today.
 Also make sure to wear clothing that covers your knees and shoulders (a scarf or sarong will do) though a skirt isn’t required.
 Before heading out into the Old City for the day, pack your bag with these essentials:

 To get oriented and learn some critical history, join a group tour of the Old City.
-We took the kids on Sandeman’s excellent 2 hour free tour and that was a great choice to get them a basic overview of Jerusalem’s four quarters, but if you’re traveling without young children and would like a more in-depth visit we recommend taking their reasonably priced 4 hour tour.
+We took the kids on Sandeman’s excellent 2 hour free tour and that was a great choice to get them a basic overview of Jerusalem’s four quarters, but if you’re traveling without young children and would like a more in-depth visit we recommend taking this reasonably priced 3 hour tour.
 You’ll get a guided look at the Church of the Holy Sepulchre, the Dome of the Rock, King David’s Tomb and more – Ronnie and I have done similar guided tours on prior trips and will do one with our kids when they’re older.
-Sandeman’s tours all meet outside the Jaffa Gate and they divide participants into groups of around 20 people to make the tours more intimate.
 Click here to reserve your spot.

 If you’re doing the 2 hour free tour, you’ll almost certainly have a few more activities to do in the Old City.
 We recommend refueling with a delicious lunch at Tala Hummus bar – it happens to be Sandeman’s HQ, so you’ll get 10% off with your ticket (even if it’s for the free tour!).
 Where you go after lunch will depend on your own preferences, as the Old City is overflowing with important religious and historical sites.